 Step 1: Get your supplies.

 I found my cute cork board at Target, along with the very cute push pins.
 I found the exact same corkboard on Amazon here.
-The push pins on Amazon are not the same colors, but they are the same brand and are darling.
 Measure the area where you want your vision board to be and make sure it fits.
 You don’t want it taking up precious space on your walls or you will end up taking it down.

 I always get photo paper for free when I buy my ink for my printer, so I didn’t have to buy any photo paper.
 You can always find the photos you want on the internet, download them to a folder and put them on a flash drive to take to your local store that does photo printing.
 If you prefer not to venture outdoors to get that done, you can get some of that photo paper here.